SwiftGraphs/Grape/Sources/Grape/Grape.docc/Documentation.md

 # ``Grape``

-Visualize force-directed graphs in SwiftUI.
+Construct and visualize graphs on Apple platforms.

 ## Overview

-The `Grape` framework enables you to create a force simulation and visualize it in SwiftUI.
-It provides a set of handy interactions and styling options to help you visualize your graph-structured data.
+The Grape framework enables you to create a graph visualization it in SwiftUI.
+With Grape, you can build effective and customizable force-directed graphs with minimal code.
+This framework provides nodes, links and forces as building blocks for constructing graphs.

+@Image(source: "GrapeOverview.png", alt: "A force-directed graph visualization of a small graph.")

+Grape supports localization features.
+You can localize the labels in the graph visualization by providing a localized string key.

-If you’re looking for a more detailed control of force-directed layouts, please refer to [ForceSimulation | Documentation](https://li3zhen1.github.io/Grape/ForceSimulation/documentation/ForceSimulation/).
+> If you’re looking for a more detailed control of force-directed layouts, please refer to [ForceSimulation | Documentation](https://li3zhen1.github.io/Grape/ForceSimulation/documentation/forcesimulation/).

 ## Topics